nest/nest-simulator/doc/userdoc/contribute/nest_with_ides.rst

 #.
 In Eclipse

    a. choose ``New > Makefile project with existing code``
-   #. select the directory containing the NEST source code
+   #. select the directory containing the NEST source code or enter the path
    #. choose, e.g., the ``Cross GCC Toolchain``
 #.
 Right click the project and choose ``Properties`` from the context
    menu